How Abandonment Shows Up in Adulthood and Why Insight Alone Doesn’t Set You Free

 • Mistaking busyness for purpose

-Without a steady mirror, your inner compass wobbles.
+Without a steady mirror, your internal reference point can feel unstable.

 It can look like:

-• Craving advice while distrusting your own judgement
+• Seeking advice while distrusting your own judgement

 • Confusing compliance with connection

-You crave closeness, then panic when it arrives.
+You crave closeness, then feel alarmed when it arrives.

 It can look like:

-• Chasing connection, then pulling away when it’s offered
+• Chasing connection, then pulling away when it is offered

 It can look like: